 It is up to us to live up to the legacy that was left for us, and to leave a legacy that is worthy of our children and of future generations. -Christine Gregoire

 Your legacy – what you leave behind for those you love and who love you – is not about money.
 Kindnesses, compassion, caring…these acts will live on in the hearts of your heirs for as long as they live.
 When it’s time to plan for the future, you want to do what’s best for everyone.

-A will is a document that states what you want to happen after your death.
+A will in Arizona is a document that states what you want to happen after your death.
 It’s sometimes referred to as your “last will and testament.”
-In Arizona, if you die without a will, your estate is distributed to your family following general, pre-established guidelines.
+If you die without a will in Arizona, your estate is distributed to your family following general, pre-established guidelines.
 This means your estate may be divided in a way you didn’t want.
 The people you hoped would inherit your estate may not.
 Your will can include: